Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

-The following definition introduces a value function associated with the loss function in (\ref{eq:loss-function}). \begin{definition}[Value function] The value function $V_k(\mathcal{I}^e_k)$ associated with the loss function $\Phi(\epsilon,\delta)$ and the information set $\mathcal{I}^e_k$ is defined by
+The next definition introduces a value function related to the loss function in (\ref{eq:loss-function}), which will be instrumental in our analysis. \begin{definition}[Value function] The value function $V_k(\mathcal{I}^e_k)$ associated with the loss function $\Phi(\epsilon,\delta)$ and the information set $\mathcal{I}^e_k$ is defined by

 for $k \in \mathbb{N}_{[0,N]}$, where the estimation policy $\delta^\star$ is chosen based on $\hat{x}_k = \E[x_k | \mathcal{I}^d_k]$. \end{definition}